-This Safeguarding & Child Protection Policy is available on the Kirklees Business Solutions School Safeguarding Officers page website and the school web site and is reviewed and ratified annually.
+This Safeguarding & Child Protection Policy is available on the Kirklees Business Solutions School Safeguarding Officers page website and is reviewed and ratified annually.

-Part 1 of this policy is for all staff and governors
+Part 1 of this policy is for all staff and governors.

-Part 2 is principally for use by Designated Safeguarding Staff, lead governors, and senior leadership teams
+Part 2 is principally for use by Designated Safeguarding Staff, lead governors, and senior leadership teams.